-- Adults (18 years and older) at risk of, or diagnosed with, age-related macular degeneration (AMD) - Specific consideration has been identified in people: - Who smoke. - With a family history of AMD. - From low socio-economic status groups. - With other comorbidities that affect visual function, for example cataracts, glaucoma and retinal damage. - Who have already lost vision in 1 eye. - With other forms of sensory loss, for example deafness. - Who have difficulty in accessing care such as those with impaired cognitive function (for example, dementia and learning disabilities) or impaired mobility.
+- Adults (18 years and older) at risk of, or diagnosed with, agerelated macular degeneration (AMD). - Specific consideration has been identified for people: - who smoke - with a family history of AMD - from low socio-economic status groups - with other comorbidities that affect visual function, for example cataracts, glaucoma and retinal damage - who have already had loss of vision in 1 eye - with other forms of sensory loss, for example deafness who have difficulty in accessing care, for example, people with impaired cognitive function (such as dementia and learning disabilities), living in care settings, or with impaired mobility.